Health Devices Achievement Award

 - The Challenge.
 What was the problem you were trying to solve?
 What was the ultimate goal for your project?

-- The Landscape.
+- The Context.
 Describe the situation in which the challenge developed.
 Help us understand the circumstances you were facing.

 - The Process.
 What methods did you use to address the challenge?
 What actions did you take?